abn-illia-lebid/abn-meetup/README.md

 ---

 Discount is not applied now, but no test is failing.
 We have two different behaviours which pass all the tests.
-Clear sign that we need an additional test case.
+A clear sign that we need an additional test case.

 `Unit function with 0/4 failing tests and 1000Euro as a parameter, discount is not applied`